tjmorton/basic-front-end-boilerplate/README.md

-# Soon to be sequencer app
+# Front End Boilerplate

-At the moment I have a bare-bones front-end vanilla js boilerplate, leveraging webpack and babel to allow us to modern JS and npm for packages.
-On top of that there's some eslint and prettier settings to keep everything nice.
+A bare-bones front-end vanilla js boilerplate, leveraging

+- Webpack and Babel to allow us to modern JS and npm for packages
+- TypeScript
+- ESlint and prettier settings to keep everything nice

+There are deliberately no frameworks in this boilerplate.
+They could be added on later.

+The intention is that this should allow quick prototyping or fun-and-games projects to be done while using JS in a manner that's more familiar to me: i.e. using import / export, availability of NPM modules, strong typing.

+# To Do

+- Add support for async / await, I don't think it comes out of the box with babel.

 # NPM Scripts